nRFCloud/nrf-mesh-gateway/cli_cmd_def.md

 	Un-block an unprovisioned device beacon from appearing in the unprovisioned device beacon list.

 ## Device Provisioning Command
 The `provision` command is used to provision a device making it a node in the mesh network.
-An unprovisioned device beacon for the desired device must be recieved by the gateway before provisioning can take place.
+An unprovisioned device beacon for the desired device must be received by the gateway before provisioning can take place.

 - `provision <UUID> [-i netIdx] [-a addr] [-t attn]`
 	- `UUID` - Mandatory.
 128-bit hexadecimal UUID of the device to be provisioned.